 📱 Huawei P20 Pro

-This 2018 flagship surprised users with its excellent concert recordings.
+This 2018 flagship surprised users with its excellent concert recordings, making it a strong contender for an android phone best sound quality.
 It handles loud environments gracefully, producing recordings with depth and detail even in echo-heavy venues.
 Though newer Huawei models have downgraded in this area, the P20 Pro remains a solid pick if you can find it.

 Pros: Excellent with live sound, stereo separation holds up